-INFORMATION/LOST and FOUND – If one of your readers happens to get separated from the group, please make sure they are aware of where the OPERATIONS TENT is (where the red balloons are).
+INFORMATION/LOST and FOUND – If one of your readers happens to get separated from the group, please make sure they are aware of where the OPERATIONS TENT is (where the red flags are).
 There will be an OLA Staff member there at all times.
-If your reader loses their group we will be able to contact you by the cell phone number that is written on their wristband.
+If your reader needs to be reunited with their group we will be able to contact you by the cell phone number that is written on their wristband.
 This is also where the Lost and Found will be.
 Please note that the OLA, Harbourfront Centre, and its volunteers/staff are not responsible for lost or stolen items.

 AUTOGRAPHING – Nominees will be autographing books and the official Forest of Reading Festival of Trees Autograph Pamphlet only.
 You must download the pamphlet BEFORE the Festival.
 There will not be any available onsite.
 Please note: there is a TWO BOOK LIMIT PER NOMINEE.
 Please abide by this request.

-MAP OF THE EVENT – Please see the map of the events can be found on the website and mobile app.
+MAP OF THE EVENT – Please see the map of the events can be found on the website.
 Details will be posted around the site so people know what is going on at each venue, but please be familiar with the activities onsite.
 It is going to be busy and VERY exciting so we want to ensure that everyone gets the most out of their Festival experience.

 MEETING SPOT – We encourage teachers/library staff/chaperones to plan out a “meeting spot” or a way of making sure readers can reconvene periodically throughout the day.
 School uniforms, specific t-shirt colours, or even something that can be held in the air for readers to see you can sometimes be helpful.

 EMERGENCIES – An emergency plan is in place at the Festival in the event of an emergency.
-Should you have any questions or concerns or if you wish to request a copy of the Festival Emergency Plan, please email Meredith Tutching.
+There is also a plan for inclement weather.
+Should you have any questions or concerns please email Meredith Tutching.

 If you experience any issue or emergency while onsite at the Festival, please speak to one of our staff members who will be wearing red vests.
 If you need a contact at Harbourfront Centre, phone the INFO DESK at 416-973-4000 and hit #2 to get to the INFO DESK.
 Alternatively, only on the day of the event, you can contact Meredith Tutching, Director – Forest of Reading, at 416-917-8355.
 THIS NUMBER IS FOR EMERGENCIES ONLY.